-The Group generated revenue of \$345.1 million for the year ended 30 June 2023 ("FY23"), compared to revenue of \$309.3 million (11.6%) in the prior year.
-The Group generated a net profit after tax of \$17.7 million for the year ended 30 June 2023, compared to a net profit after tax of \$8.5 million in the prior year.
+The Group generated revenue of \$363.3 million for the year ended 30 June 2024 ("FY24"), compared to revenue of \$345.1 million (5.3%) in the prior year.
+The Group generated a net profit after tax of \$33.0 million for the year ended 30 June 2024, compared to a net profit after tax of \$17.7 million in the prior year.

-Earnings before interest, tax, depreciation and amortisation ("EBITDA") for the full year was \$103.1 million, representing an increase of \$14.7 million (16.6%) compared to the prior year.
-EBITDA margin for the full year was 29.9%, representing an increase of 1.3% compared to the prior year EBITDA margin of 28.6%.
+Earnings before interest, tax, depreciation and amortisation ("EBITDA") for the full year was \$109.1 million, representing an increase of \$6.0 million (5.8%) compared to the prior year.
+EBITDA margin for the full year was 30.0%, representing an increase of 0.1% compared to the prior year EBITDA margin of 29.9%.

-The Group generated total operating cash flows of \$108.9 million during the year, including income tax received of \$9.9 million and interest received of \$0.4 million.
-Conversion of EBITDA to operating cash flows excluding income tax received and interest received is 95.6%.
+The Group generated total operating cash flows of \$117.8 million during the year, including income tax received of \$0.8 million and interest received of \$3.8 million.
+Conversion of EBITDA to operating cash flows excluding income tax received and interest received is 103.8%.

-Continued improvements in revenue and profitability have been realised primarily relating to the Group's differentiated market offering across hybrid IT and telecom, utilisation of its quality data centre infrastructure, exposure to the strong ongoing migration of business and government onto the "cloud" and its focus on the delivery of a superior customer experience.
+Continued improvements in revenue and margin have been realised primarily relating to the Group's differentiated market offering across hybrid IT and telecom, utilisation of its quality data centre infrastructure, exposure to the strong ongoing migration of business and government onto the "cloud".
+The Group maintained its focus on the delivery of a superior customer experience and performance in its Net Promoter Scores.

-The Cloud Services and Government segment contributed \$191.9 million in revenue, an increase of 16.8% compared to the prior year, and EBITDA of \$49.8 million, an increase of 9.0%.
-The segment's investments in its hybrid IT, cyber security and secure cloud offerings, have placed it in a strategic sweet spot to assist its customers in the journey to the cloud.
-Significant sales success has been realised during the year as the segment continues to leverage these investments.
+The Cloud Services and Government segment contributed \$206.3 million in revenue, an increase of 7.5% compared to the prior year, and EBITDA of \$50.8 million, an increase of 2.0%.
+The segment's investments in its hybrid IT, cyber security and secure cloud offerings place the Group in an advantageous position to support its customers in the journey to the cloud.

-The Data Centres segment contributed \$64.4 million in revenue, an increase of 30.2% compared to the prior year, and EBITDA of \$33.1 million, an increase of 21.9%.
-The segment's investments in data centres and infrastructure will ensure the segment is well placed to capitalise on the growing data centre industry.
+The Data Centres segment contributed \$70.0 million in revenue, an increase of 8.7% compared to the prior year, and EBITDA of \$34.7 million, an increase of 4.8%.
+The segment has continued investment in data centres and infrastructure with the acquisition of the land and buildings for IC2 and IC3.
+During the year the Group obtained the relevant planning approvals and completed early works, with the construction of IC3 Super West commencing in July 2024.

-The Telecom segment continues to be an important part of the Group's overall offering, delivering \$118.1 million in revenue, a decrease of (1.7%) compared to the prior year and EBITDA of \$20.2 million, representing an increase in EBITDA of 30.1% on the prior year.
+The Telecom segment continues to be an important part of the Group's overall offering, delivering \$119.9 million in revenue, an increase of 1.5% compared to the prior year and EBITDA of \$23.6 million, representing an increase in EBITDA of 16.8% on the prior year.
 The segment's #SoUntelco go-to-market strategy and a clear focus on providing a great customer experience continue to be compelling in driving customer acquisition and providing a channel to cross sell Cloud services solutions.

-The Group has generated operating cash flows of \$108.9 million and held cash and cash equivalents of \$12.5 million as at 30 June 2023, with \$0 million of secured debt.
+The Group has generated operating cash flows of \$117.8 million and held cash and cash equivalents of \$30.0 million as at 30 June 2024, with \$0 million drawn from its \$190.0m secured debt facility.

-The Group employed 468 employees at 30 June 2023 (2022: 446).
+The Group employed 470 employees at 30 June 2024 (2023: 468).

-The following tables summarise the revenue and EBITDA performance of the Group's operating segments compared to the year.
+The following tables summarise the revenue and EBITDA performance of the Group's operating segments compared to the prior year.